-- A minimum of 5 years of relevant experience in a combination of the following areas: - Business development experience - Professional experience in the field or discipline; - Leadership experience preferred - Post-secondary teaching experience - Demonstrated knowledge of adult education including curriculum design and evaluation. - Demonstrated strong experience/skills in sound business practices and strategy including business development, planning and marketing. - Excellent communication (oral and written) and interpersonal skills, a high degree of initiative, and the ability to function independently and interdependently as part of a high performing team. - Strong technical skills are required (e.g., word processing, excel, e-mail, internet). - Process-oriented with proven experience seeking out funding / retraining opportunities as well as developing, presenting and evaluating proposals. - Superior analytical and problem-solving skills required to identify alternatives and resolve client issues. - Demonstrated ability to work effectively with individuals at all levels of an organization, as well as sensitivity to the nuances of verbal and written communications. - Requires excellent interpersonal, communication and negotiating skills in a wide variety of situations, including contract negotiations. - Adaptability within a flexible work environment, including travel to other campuses and client locations, as well as additional hours for occasional weekend and evening activities. - Ability to maintain strong critical thinking and analytical abilities while coping with interruptions and manage changing demands on an on-going basis. - Include language collaboration and partnership with key stakeholders both internally and externally and include experience making community connections.
+- A minimum of 5 years of relevant experience in a combination of the following areas: - Business development experience - Leadership experience preferred - Post-secondary teaching experience - o Post-secondary curriculum development experience - o Demonstrated knowledge of adult education including curriculum design and evaluation. - Experience with Ontario Learn systems and processes - Demonstrated strong experience/skills in sound business practices and strategy including business development, planning and marketing. - Excellent communication (oral and written) and interpersonal skills, a high degree of initiative, and the ability to function independently and interdependently as part of a high performing team. - Strong technical skills are required (e.g., word processing, excel, e-mail, internet). - Process-oriented with proven experience seeking out funding / retraining opportunities as well as developing, presenting and evaluating proposals. - Superior analytical and problem-solving skills required to identify alternatives and resolve client issues. - Demonstrated ability to work effectively with individuals at all levels of an organization, as well as sensitivity to the nuances of verbal and written communications. - Requires excellent interpersonal, communication and negotiating skills in a wide variety of situations, including contract negotiations. - Adaptability within a flexible work environment, including travel to other campuses and client locations, as well as additional hours for occasional weekend and evening activities. - Ability to maintain strong critical thinking and analytical abilities while coping with interruptions and manage changing demands on an on-going basis. - Include language collaboration and partnership with key stakeholders both internally and externally and include experience making community connections.